WCSCourses/index/README.md

 The course data are free to reuse and adapt with appropriate attribution.
 All course data in these repositories are licensed under the <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)</a>. <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />

-## Intrested in attending a course?
+## Interested in attending a course?

 Take a look what courses are coming up at [Wellcome Connecting Science Courses & Conference Website](https://coursesandconferences.wellcomeconnectingscience.org/our-events/).